antoinecordelle/Obiwan/README.md

 #### Processors
 ###### StatProcessor
-- Computes metrics for every window of 10 seconds (default value)
+- Computes Metrics for every window of 10 seconds (default value)
 - Returns Metrics (aggregated data over those windows) to the Application class, that transmits them to the Dashboard

 ###### AlertHandler